slsa-framework/slsa-github-generator/internal/builders/generic/README.md

 3. As with the other examples, you'll then have to generate the hashes that represent your build.
-This step is effectively identical to all the examples above, except each permutation must store its hash in a different output variable.
+This step is effectively identical to all the examples above, except each iteration must store its hash in a different output variable.

 ```yml